hanegraaff/stock-advisor-software/README.md

 The script can be run in two modes, representing different runtime environments.

 ### Production mode
 **Production** mode will automatically determine the analysis period based on the calendar date, and display actual returns using the same.
-It will also use S3 to read the input ticker file and store results.
+It will also use S3 to read the inputs and store results.
 This is the mode that must be used when running in ECS.

 In this mode the service will identify the appropriate AWS infrastructure using a combination of CloudFormation exports and a namespace suppled to the command line (```-app_namespace```) used to avoid collisions.
 So for example, if the application namespace is set to ```sa```, the S3 bucket will be identified using the ```sa-data-bucket-name``` export.
 These are defined in the ```support.constants``` module.

+Finally, the recommendation set will be stored in s3, and a new one will only be created when the existing one expires.
+If the recommendation set is still valid, the script will quietly exit

 ```
 src >>python securities_recommendation_svc.py production -h